TheOfficialFloW/Adrenaline/readme.md

 Network update
 --------------
-**CURRENTLY NOT WORKING**
-For 6.61 Adrenaline-4 or higher, you can use the 'System Update' in the XMB to update Adrenaline to the latest version.
+For 6.61 Adrenaline-6.4 or higher, you can use the `System Update` in the XMB to update Adrenaline to the latest version.
-1. Choose 'System Update' in XMB, then click 'Update via Internet'.
+1. Choose 'System Update' in XMB, then click `Update via Internet`.
-2. If a connection name does already exist, skip to 5).
+2. If a connection name does already exist, skip to step 5.
-3. Otherwise select '[New Connection]', then 'Enter Manually', press RIGHT three times until you need to enter a connection name.
+3. Otherwise select `[New Connection]`, then `Enter Manually`, press RIGHT three times until you need to enter a connection name.
 4. Type any connection name and press RIGHT two times.
-You'll now see the message 'Press the X/O button to save settings'.
+You'll now see the message `Press the X/O button to save settings`.
 5. Press X/O on any connection name.
 6. Follow the instructions to update Adrenaline.
+7. After updating and rebooting you can then delete the update file.

 Changelog
 ---------